 - Record your presentation in Zoom.

-See RISE's guide to recording your presentation under "7.
-Prepare Presentation."
+See RISE's guide to recording your presentation under "5.
+Recording Your Presentation."

 Need more help with your presentation design?